Ada-Developers-Academy/core-unit-1/intro-to-tests/practice-intro-to-pytest.md

 ##### !end-answer
 ##### !explanation

-We conclude this answer from reading this:
+We reach this conclusion using the following lines:

 ```bash
 >       assert mystery_function("apples", "oranges") == False